kescobo/blog.bonham.ch/webeasties/2013/women-climbers-are-amazing-too.md

 _This post initially appeared on [Science Blogs](http://scienceblogs.com/webeasties)_

-It occurred to me after I posted [my piece](http://scienceblogs.com/webeasties/2013/01/22/rock-climbing-fat-fingers-and-arthritis/) last week about [rock climbing](/tag/rock-climbing) and arthritis that all of the photos of climbing were of men.
+It occurred to me after I posted [my piece](http://scienceblogs.com/webeasties/2013/01/22/rock-[climbing](/tag/climbing)-fat-fingers-and-arthritis/) last week about [rock climbing](/tag/rock-climbing) and arthritis that all of the photos of climbing were of men.
 This was purely coincidence - I was editing photos of [last week's competition](http://darkhorseseries.com/) in reverse chronological order, and I'd only finished the photos of the Men's finals by the time I was done with the post.

-But I think it's important to note how amazing the women were as well (and it gives me an excuse to post more of my photography).
+But I think it's important to note how amazing the [women](/tag/women) were as well (and it gives me an excuse to post more of my photography).
 In fact, this year, I thought that the women's bouldering problems were more interesting, and better demonstrated the skill and power of these climbers.

 Molly Gaynor on the first of the Women's finals routes